 The filter string is a way to pick up only a single type of file.
 It will append the filter string to the folder path if it’s in the form of * for a wildcard, and ? for single characters.
 For example, *.txt will create events for every text file in the directory.

-Defining the Event Rule
+STEP 2: Define the Event Rule

 Next, you will create a rule that will be triggered off of the Scheduled Task.
 Navigate to Event Manager > Event Rules and click 'New' to add a new rule.
 Then, select a File Scanned Event rule type.